 City’s weakness – Intellectual capital

-Shenzhen is known as the “Chinese Silicon Valley” and it comes as no surprise that its ranked 1st in technology and innovation in the CCO report.
-In the ’90s, Shenzhen was designated as the first Special Economic Zone (SEZ) in China, and the great amount of technology companies working in the city has placed the city as the capital of high-tech in China.
-Today, you can find in Shenzhen many international companies and their cutting-edge R&D centers.
+Shenzhen is known as the Chinese Silicon Valley, and it comes as no surprise that it ranks first in technology and innovation in the CCO framework.
+In the 1980s, Shenzhen was designated as China’s first Special Economic Zone, and the large concentration of technology companies operating in the city has helped position it as a leading high-tech hub.
+Today, many international companies maintain advanced R&D centers in Shenzhen.

 In second place – Shanghai